ForEvolve/forevolve.github.io/_drafts/en/2021-02-21-learn-coding-with-dot-net-core-part-2.md

 If you don't know what `string`, `int`, `float`, and `DateTime` means, its ok.
 They are types available in C# or .NET, and as mentioned before, we are going to cover types in subsequent installments of this series.
+For now, the important part is to understand the syntax.

+TODO: IMAGE

 Enough syntax and theory, let's try this out next.